 Practical and Feasible

 Your memorandum should provide a set of actions based on what is actually happening in reality.
-Do not base your policy recommendations on future scenarios or hypothetical situations that your targeted readership may believe will be unlikely to occur or that do not appear possible.
+Do not base your policy recommendations on future scenarios or hypothetical situations that could be interpreted as unlikely to occur or that do not appear possible because you have not adequately explained the circumstances supporting these scenarios.
 Here again, your cost-benefit analysis can be essential to validating the practicality and feasibility of your recommendations.

 Provide specific criteria to assess either the success or failure of the policies you are recommending.
 As much as possible, this criteria should be derived from your cost/benefit analysis.
 Do not hide or under-report information that does not support your policy recommendations.
-Just as you would note the limitations of your study in a research paper, a policy memo should describe the weaknesses of your analysis.
+Just as you would note the limitations of your study in a research paper, a policy memo should describe issues of weakness of your analysis.
+Explain why they may arise and why your recommendations are still valid despite these issues.
 Be open and straightforward because doing so strengthens your arguments and it will help the reader assess the overall impact of recommended policy changes.

 NOTE: Technically, it would not be wrong for your policy memo to argue for maintaining the status quo.
-However, the general objective of policy memo assignments is to critically examine opportunities for transformative change and to highlight the risks of on-going complacency.
+However, the general objective of a policy memo assignment is to critically examine opportunities for transformative change and to highlight the risks of on-going complacency.
 If you choose to argue for maintaining the current policy trajectory, in whole or in part, be concise in identifying and systematically refuting all relevant policy options.
+Again, it must be rooted in an evidence-based cost/benefit analysis.
 Whether maintaining current policies is short-term or long-term [and these need to be clearly defined], you must explain concisely why each possible outcome of maintaining the status quo would be preferable to any alternative policy options and recommended courses of action.
 If your argument for maintaining the status quo is short-term, explain what factors in the future could trigger a policy-related course correction.